All Articles

 1. How long has Prosecco Rosé been around?

-2. How is this different from other sparkling rosés that have been on the market?
+2. How is Prosecco Rosé different from other sparkling rosés that have been on the market?

-A nice dry sparkling rosé is always a fan favorite, but there’s a reason Prosecco is a renowned region and why Italian regulators have put safeguards in place to preserve its name.
+A nice, dry, sparkling rosé is always a fan favorite, but there’s a reason Prosecco is a renowned region and why Italian regulators have put safeguards in place to preserve its name.
 So while you’ve likely seen and enjoyed sparkling rosé in the past, the difference here is that Prosecco DOC Rosé holds the highly coveted Prosecco DOC designation, meaning it must be from the Prosecco region and crafted with specific standards.
-Our Prosecco DOC Rosé is created by the same amazing winemaking team that makes Lot 50 Prosecco our most popular wine so we are confident people are going to love it.
+Our Lot 197 Prosecco Rosé is created by the same amazing winemaking team that makes our Lot 50 Prosecco, our most popular and best-selling wine, so we are confident that you will enjoy it.

 3. How is this Prosecco Rosé made?